 Turn power off to your home

-Some people prefer to turn off power to their home when they're going to be away for a long time.
-If you do this with a Nest thermostat there are some things to keep in mind:
+Some people prefer to turn off power to their heating system or entire home when they're going to be away for a long time.
+If you do this with a Nest thermostat, there are some things to keep in mind:

-When power is turned on again, your Nest thermostat will probably need to recharge before it automatically turns on.
-You’ll see a blinking red light on your Nest thermostat while it charges its battery.
+- When power is turned on again, your Nest thermostat will probably need to recharge before it automatically turns on.
+A blinking red light will appear on your Nest thermostat while it charges its battery.

-Reconnect the display to the thermostat base.
-Make sure you press firmly until you hear it click into place.
+- Reconnect the display to the thermostat base.
+Make sure you press firmly until it clicks into place.